asdfugil/linux-apple-resources/README.md

 Prebuilt PongoOS and can be found in this repository.
 You can find prebuilt m1n1-idevice binaries from the [CI build output](https://nightly.link/asdfugil/m1n1-idevice/workflows/build/idevice/m1n1.zip).
+`m1n1.bin` is that one that should be used alongside pongoOS like in the following instructions. `m1n1-idevice.macho` and `monitor-stub.macho` is for booting with Apple's iBoot.
+That process is more complicated and has not been documented yet.

 Note: palera1n's pongoOS already have bootm

 ### pongoterm.c compile instructions